luffy2106/NLP_and_textmining/NLP_interviews/README.md

 **Transformer Applications**
-In Transformers Hugging face, we instantiate a pipeline by calling the pipeline() function and providing the name of the task we are interested in:
+In Transformers Hugging face, we instantiate a pipeline by calling the pipeline() function and providing the name of the task we are interested in.
+By default, the transfomer model used is DistilBERT:
 ```
 from transformers import pipeline
 classifier = pipeline("text-classification")